The Steinberg representation is irreducible: Unipotent groups and positive actions

 \begin{proposition} Let $\bU$ be a smooth connected unipotent group over a field $k$ equipped with a positive $\bbG_m$-action.
 Then there exists a $\bbG_m$-stable central subgroup $\bA \lhd \bU$ with $\bA \cong \bbG_a$ such that $\bbG_m$ acts on $\bA$ with positive weight. \end{proposition} \begin{proof} First suppose that $\Char(k)=0$.
-The exponential map gives a $\bbG_m$-equivariant isomorphism of varieties $\Lie(\bU) \to \bU$.
-We can take $\bA$ to be the image of a $1$-dimensional weight space of $\Lie(\bU)$ contained in its center.
-See \cite[IV.2.4]{DemazureGabriel} for more details.
+In this case, as discussed in \cite[III.6.3.7]{DemazureGabriel} and \cite[IV.2.4]{DemazureGabriel} we have an isomorphism $\Lie(\bU) \rightarrow \bU$ given by the exponential map (which can be expressed by a {\em finite} power series since our group is nilpotent).
+The construction of $\Lie(\bU) \rightarrow \bU$ is functorial, and in particular is $\bbG_m$-equivariant.
+We can then take $\bA$ to be the image of a $1$-dimensional weight space of $\Lie(\bU)$ contained in its center.